Golzaes/awesomeCrawlerTools/README.md

 ## awesomeCrawlerTools

 ### abstract
-This is a golang crawler tool that helps people write crawler projects better
+awesome  is a golang crawler tools
+It hopes to help people write crawlers more easily

 - [x] fake UserAgent
 - [x] simple Requester